speckly/Kurokami/README.md

 # Setup

+Require python > 3.6 or you will be removing all the f strings in there

 ### Create the venv and install requirements in it
 It is recommended that a venv is used in order to avoid conflict
 ```bash